Veggie-Loaded Vegan Pasta with Lemon Basil Cashew Cream Sauce

 Instructions

-1. Boil the pasta: Bring a large pot of water to a boil.
-Once boiling, generously salt the water.
-Add in the pasta and cook to al dente, according to package directions.
-About 2 minutes before the pasta is al dente, add the broccoli florets to the pot to cook with the pasta as the pasta finishes cooking.
-Reserve 1 cup of the starchy pasta water.
-Drain the pasta and set aside.
+1. Boil the pasta and blanch the broccoli: Bring a large pot of water to a boil.
+Once boiling, generously season the water with salt.
+Add the pasta and cook, stirring occasionally to prevent sticking, to al dente according to package directions.
+About 2 minutes before the pasta is al dente, add the broccoli florets to the pot, blanching them as the pasta finishes cooking.
+Once the pasta reaches al dente, carefully dip a liquid measuring cup into the pot, reserving about 1 cup of starchy pasta water, & set aside.
+Drain the pasta and broccoli – but do not rinse – and set aside.
+(Learn more!
+How to Cook Pasta Perfectly Every Single Time!)

-2. Make the lemon basil cashew cream sauce: Add all listed ingredients to a high-speed blender.
-Blend until smooth and creamy.
+2. Prepare the lemon basil cashew cream sauce: Meanwhile, prepare the vegan basil cream sauce.
+Add all listed ingredients to a high-speed blender.
+Blend until smooth and creamy, about 1 minute, stopping to scrape down the sides of the blender canister as needed.
 Set aside, or store in an airtight container in the refrigerator for up to 1 week.

-3. Cook the veggies: Add the olive oil to a large skillet over medium heat.
-Once hot, add in the onion and bell pepper.
-Season with 1 teaspoon Kosher salt and ½ teaspoon ground black pepper.
+3. Soften the vegetables: Meanwhile, soften the remaining vegetables.
+Add the olive oil to a large skillet over medium heat.
+Once the oil is hot & shimmering, stir in the onion and bell pepper.
+Season with 1 teaspoon kosher salt and ground black pepper if desired.
 Cook, stirring occasionally, until the veggies soften slightly, 3-4 minutes.
-Once softened, add the sun-dried tomatoes and arugula to the skillet.
-Cook, stirring occasionally, until the sun-dried tomatoes soften and the arugula wilts slightly, 1-2 minutes.
+Once softened, stir in the sun-dried tomatoes and cook until softened slightly, 1-2 minutes longer.
+Remove from the heat.

-4. Finish the creamy vegan pasta: Once the veggies are ready, add the drained pasta & broccoli to the skillet.
+4. Finish the creamy vegan pasta: Add the drained pasta, blanched broccoli, and arugula to the skillet with the softened vegetables.
 Pour the lemon basil cashew cream sauce over top.
-Toss to combine, adding a little of the reserved starchy pasta water as you go to reach your desired consistency.
-Taste and season additionally with salt or a squeeze of fresh lemon juice, as desired.
+Toss to combine well, adding a little of the reserved starchy pasta water as you go to reach your desired consistency.
+Taste and season with additional salt or a squeeze of fresh lemon juice, as desired.
 Serve immediately.
 Enjoy!

 Notes